spacemanspiff/oscetool/README.md

 Installation
 ------------
 The instalation is the same of the scetool.
-You should put your keys inside the data directory along with the vsh_curves & ldr_curves
-Your idps and actdat should be inside the data directory too.
+You should put your keys inside the data directory along with the vsh\_curves & ldr\_curves Your idps and actdat should be inside the data directory too.
 The rap files should go inside the raps directory (at the same level of data directory).
 The rif files should go inside the rifs directory (at the same level of data directory).
+You can put klics.txt in the data directory and it will automatically find the klicensee by looking up the content\_id.

 If you wish, you can set the PS3 environment variable to point to the data directory (your raps & rifs should go inside the same directory in this case).